Realisability for Infinitary Intuitionistic Set Theory

 \subsubsection{Low-level coding}

 While not difficult, the technical details of the low-level coding are complicated and cumbersome (just like in the case of codings for ordinary Turing machines).
-For this reason, we introduce the low-level coding via the following abstract theorem.
-For its proof and the exact definition of the low-level coding $\mathtt{C}^\circ$, we refer the interested reader to appendix \ref{Appendix:lowlevel}.
+We will now introduce a coding of sets of ordinals as binary sequences of ordinal length and prove a few basic properties of this coding.